How Medicare's Annual Enrollment Period Could Affect Your Medicare Plan

 Annual Enrollment Period for Medicare

-Medicare’s Annual Enrollment Period (AEP)—commonly referred to as "Medicare open enrollment" takes place between October 15 and December 7.
+Medicare’s Annual Enrollment Period (AEP)—commonly referred to as "Medicare open enrollment" takes place between October 15th and December 7th.
 During this time, people enrolled in Medicare can change their health plans and prescription drug coverage.
 Your current Medicare health and drug plans can change and you may notice differences in things like cost and coverage, and network changes such as participating providers and pharmacies.
-In addition, your financial or health needs may have changed over the course of the year.
+In addition, your financial needs or health needs may have changed over the course of the year.
 Here’s what you need to know:

 During AEP, you have the ability to make some changes to your Medicare coverage, such as:

 - Switching from Original Medicare to Medicare Advantage, or vice versa

 - Switching from one Medicare Advantage plan to another, or from one Medicare Part D (prescription drug) plan to another

 - You also have the ability to enroll in a Medicare Part D plan if you didn’t when you were first eligible, although a late enrollment penalty may apply